praekeltfoundation/seaworthy/README.rst

 We have strong opinions about the testing tools we use, and we understand that other people may have equally strong opinions that differ from ours.
-For this reason, we have decided that none of seaworthy's core functionality will depend on pytest, testtools, or anything else that might get in the way of how people might wants to write their tests.
+For this reason, we have decided that none of seaworthy's core functionality will depend on `pytest`_, `testtools`_, or anything else that might get in the way of how people might wants to write their tests.
 On the other hand, we don't want to reinvent a bunch of integration and helper code for all the third-party testing tools we like, so we also provide optional integration modules where it makes sense to do so.

 To make sure that none of the optional dependencies accidentally creep into the core modules (or other optional modules), we have several sets of tests that